 The official currency in the Bahamas is the Bahamian dollar.
 The is in the ratio 1: 1 with the US dollar.
 Before your departure you can swap back your Bahamas Dollars in US Dollars with the office.

 Yes in Rock Sound there is a bank and an ATM, there are also 2 banks with ATM’s located in Governor’s Harbour.

 Yes, however, by US standards, the stores are small.
 Please keep in mind that you have come to a small island, lots of beaches but not a lot of people.

 The resort is 1st class, each Condo unit has complete kitchen, 2 bedrooms (one with a king bed and the other with 2 twins), 2 1/2 baths, living room with fold out sleeping couch, porch overlooking the harbor, swimming pool, several nice beaches.

 Eleuthera, which is located about 50 miles east of Nassau Bahamas, is 110 miles north to south, it has 3 airports (North Eleuthera, ELH; Governor’s Harbour in middle of the island, GHB; Rock Sound to the south, RSD) , several boutique rental car companies, several banks, a lot of liquor stores, several grocery stores (very small by USA standards), gas stations and an abundance of beautiful beaches with no one on them.

 Is there any food on board the boat, or do we come back at lunchtime?

-We leave the dock at Cape Eleuthera Resort & Marina around 9am and should be back by 1-1:30pm from the practical application.
+We leave the dock at Cape Eleuthera Resort & Marina around 8:30am and should be back by 12:30-1:00pm from the practical application.
 You bring your lunch or have one made up at the restaurant, a packed lunch for about US $12, - the restaurant is not open for breakfast, you can pick up your lunch the evening before.

 Are we doing night dives?